 “You want them to be set as low as possible and as flat as possible to the ear, so they lay close,” she explains.
 “But the most important thing is that the diamonds are a beautiful cut.”

-I ask whether my beloved cushion cuts would work as diamond studs.
+I ask whether my beloved cushion cuts would work as diamond stud earrings.

-“You don’t get as much brilliance with a cushion cut,” explains Eve.
+“You don’t get as much brilliance with a cushion cut diamond,” explains Eve.
 “On the other hand, that’s also the reason why some people love them.
 They are understated, but more and more, people want the brilliance.”

 More importantly, though, she warns: “Diamonds shrink.”